lambda826/My-Notebook/99 Interview/BQ.md

     - Spend more time talking about the resolution.
 	- Show that you proactively communicated the issue and its resolution to all the stakeholders.

-# Tell me about a time you showed leadership
+# Tell Me About A Yime you showed leadership
 - **Evaluation**
 	- Take responsibility
 	- Have confidence